robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 17**

-17. Which of the following is the responsibility of the customer to ensurethe availability and backup of the EBS volumes?
+17. Which of the following is the responsibility of the customer to ensure the availability and backup of the EBS volumes?
 *  A. Delete&nbsp;the data and create a new EBS volume.
 *  B. Create&nbsp;EBS snapshots.
 *  C. Attach&nbsp;new volumes to EC2 Instances.